-Perhaps one of the clearest impacts of the Modern Art ideology of changing art, and the Pop Art movement within that which sought to fill it with popular culture rather than classics and history, is the rise of the Contemporary and Modern Art gallery.
-There always has and always will be a demand to see the works of the great masters beyond simple art prints, but the strange and interesting spaces and imagery carved out by Modern Art have led to a large number of popular art galleries which focus entirely on Modern and contemporary work; these are just a few of the best.
+Perhaps one of the clearest impacts of the modern art ideology of changing art, and the pop art movement within that which sought to fill it with popular culture rather than classics and history, is the rise of the contemporary and modern art gallery.
+There always has and always will be a demand to see original artworks of the great masters beyond simple art prints, but the strange and interesting imagery carved out by modern art have led to a large number of popular art galleries which focus entirely on modern and contemporary work; these are just a few of the best.

 Tate Modern Art Gallery, UK

 The most visited modern art gallery in Europe, and widely considered as one of the best in the world, London’s Tate is located in an iconic decommissioned power station building, providing a very opposite experience to the grandiosity of most traditional galleries.
 Full of vast rooms, the 3,400 square metre turbine hall regularly hosts specially commissioned pieces that can fill the entire space, whilst a range of curated exhibitions explore great contemporary artists, fresh artforms, and retrospectives of great names.
 The permanent collection covers three floors and reaches back through contemporary and Modern Artists to 1900 and the beginning of the post-Impressionist Modern Art movement.